kothakota-bindu/Skill-endorsement-dapp/README.md

 # Skill Endorsement DApp (Solidity + React)

- This project is my ongoing attempt to build a full-stack decentralized application (DApp) for skill endorsement using smart contracts.
+ This project marks the beginning of my blockchain journey in building a decentralized application (DApp) for skill endorsement using smart contracts.

- **Note:** This project is still under development.
-I am new to blockchain development & auditing and exploring Solidity, Hardhat, React, and Web3 integration.
+ **Note:** I am exploring blockchain development, Solidity, Hardhat, React, and Web3 integration.
 Some features may have errors as I actively learn and improve.

  **Project Overview:**
  The goal is to create a decentralized platform where users can: